jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/IntroducingObjects/task5.md

 it has pure virtual methods and thus cannot be instantiated.
 This gives us the flexibility of having different implementations of the `Scene` class.

-One such implementation is given by the `StaticScene` subclass (see files `statscene.hpp` and `statscene.cpp`).
+One such implementation is given by the `GameplayStaticScene` subclass (see files `statscene.hpp` and `statscene.cpp`).
 This scene implementation is called static because it contains only static predefined number of game objects: single player object and single consumable object.